Homelab

 I've a relatively simple homelab, set up to primarily run virtualized workloads.

-I have four Raspberry Pi4-8GB's set up as the core of a Kubernetes cluster.
-The cluster also includes two virtual machine nodes, running on the virtualization servers.
-This gives me a six node multi-architecture cluster, maximizing the flexibility for running workloads of either arm64 or amd64 architecture.
+I have two Kubernetes clusters.
+One is made up of four Raspberry Pi4-8GB's.
+The second consists of five virtual machines running on the virtualization servers.
+This gives me multi-architecture capabilities, maximizing the flexibility for running workloads of either arm64 or amd64 architecture.

-There are also six physical servers and a Synology NAS.
+There are also seven physical servers and a Synology NAS.
 The servers are used as virtualization servers, while the NAS is used as a file server.

 Kubernetes Cluster